matter-labs/zksync/docs/protocol.md

 0200000004000000020000001ad3080910111213141516171819202122233425262800000003001200000000
 ```

-Reads as: transfer from account #4 token #2 amount in packed representation 0x0000001ad3 to account with address
+Reads as: transfer from account #4 token #2 amount in packed representation 0x0000001ad3 to account with the address
 0x0809101112131415161718192021222334252628 and id #3 for fee in packed representation 0x0012.

 #### User transaction